Frequently asked questions

 The public are unsurprisingly confused about the different types of wipes, and what different types of labelling mean.
 As a result many wipes not designed to be flushed are increasingly being flushed down the toilet.
 Unfortunately, even those wipes labelled ‘flushable’ can still cause blockages.
 This is because although labelled as such, they do not meet Water UK (the union that brings together water companies from across the UK) standards, which are the most stringent.

-During the MCS 2015 Great British Beach clean, 3,955 wipes were found in a single weekend, an average of 47 wipes for every km of our coastline.
-We have seen a 400% increase in wipes on our beaches over the last decade.
+During the MCS 2016 Great British Beach clean,, an average of 14.1 wipes for every 100m of our coastline were found.
+We have seen an increase of almost 700% wipes on our beaches over the last decade.

 The cost to the water companies and to ourselves as taxpayers in dealing with these blockages runs into millions of pounds every year.